giniedp/nw-buddy/README.md

 # Development

 This repository does not include the ingame data.
 Ingame data needs to be extracted from a local "New World" installation during development.
-(A "how-to" will be added in future)

 Besides that, the software is based on following technologies